dan-tee/blog/content/2016q1/how to become a machine learning expert in one simple step.md

 is closer to reality.
 And in most business applications feature engineering is more important than your machine learning model.

-My chances of winning price money are as small as in a lottery.
+My chances of winning prize money are as small as in a lottery.
 Still the money somehow motivates me.
 [Prospect theory](https://en.wikipedia.org/wiki/Prospect_theory) gives a possible explanation.
 Our brains are not wired to understand infinitesimal probability.
 We just see winning as a possibility and dream of the reward.
 It's great that we can trick us into doing something so useful.